FS at the academy

-Children in FS1 finish at 12:30pm every day and FS2 children finish at 2:35pm from Sunday to Wednesday.
-On Thursdays all students from FS2 through to Secondary finish at 1:00pm.
-We offer free after school care for FS1 children until 2:40pm Sunday to Wednesday.
+Children in FS1 finish at 12:30 pm every day and FS2 children at 1:30 pm from Monday to Thursday.
+On Fridays all students from FS1 through to Secondary finish at 12:00 pm.
+We offer free after school care for FS1 children until 2:40 pm Monday to Thursday.

 How many adults are in each FS class?

 We have one Teacher and one Teaching Assistant in every Foundation Stage classroom.
 Our Teaching Assistants accompany children to their specialist lessons with specialist Teachers.
 Our small class sizes ensure that all children experience personalised learning to enable them to quickly meet their next steps.